gitmacer/Fritzfon-Smarthome-Solardisplay/README.md

 # Donationware: a small donation is gladly received and expected.
 www.paypal.me/TimOberle
+# If you experience problems feelfree to create a Github issue.
 # Fritzfon-Solardisplay

-This Project uses the ability to show webcam images (Live-Images) on Fritzfon's to display information about your solarsystem and powermeter.
+This Project uses the ability to show webcam images (Live-Images) on Fritzfons to display information about your solarsystem and powermeter.
 All processing is done inside [Node-Red](https://nodered.org/).

 Icons downloaded from www.flaticon.com